Jack Crawford (cricketer): Tour to South Africa

 In the Test series, Crawford scored 281 runs at an average of 31.22 and took nine wickets at 35.77.
 England lost the series 4–1, finding it difficult to bat against the South African googly bowlers.
-Wisden's tour report described Crawford's batting as one of the few positives for his side.
+Wisden's tour report described Crawford's batting as one of the few positives for his team.
 Writing home during the tour, the MCC captain Pelham Warner frequently praised Crawford and the extent of his ability at a young age.
 The English press even parodied what Crawford's biographer, Michael Burns, describes as Warner's "near-obsession" with Crawford.
 Other critics believed that Crawford should have been more successful as a bowler but was distracted by the matting surfaces used in South Africa; because he was able to make the ball bounce and turn extravagantly from the surface, he tried to spin the ball too much and lost accuracy as a result.